Aerospace Engineering

 - Statement of Objectives

 * Please note: All application materials must be received before any kind of decision is made.
-Documentation sent in addition to that requested above is not required and may be destroyed.
 Do not send paper documents unless requested.

-For full consideration for fellowships, scholarships and research/teaching assistantships, applications should be received by December 1 (for fall admissions).
-Application materials should indicate the interest in financial assistance or research/teaching assistantships.
+For full consideration for fellowships, scholarships, and research/teaching assistantships, applications should be received by the priority deadline.
+Application materials should indicate an interest in financial assistance or research/teaching assistantships.

 Application Fees